“Take encouragement from the thought that you may learn from honest failure than from mild success”

 Take the hit in your wallet and put it down to experience, see it as an artistic progression tax.

 This, of course, is easy to say.
-The the next time I feel like throwing a canvas across the room I shall try to practice what I preach, but the urge just to tweak a bit, just to repaint that one little passage can be hard to resist.
+The next time I feel like throwing a canvas across the room I shall try to practice what I preach, but the urge just to tweak a bit, just to repaint that one little passage can be hard to resist.

 The answer: